 What is web design?

 Web design is the process of creating a website and considers all stages from conceptualisation through to actual website build.
 There are many different skills and disciplines required to build a website, so as a web designer you may specialise in certain areas of the profession, but may not know too much about other areas.
-Some of the areas of web design include graphic design, search engine optimisation and user experience design.
+You can know about those much-lesser known aspects of web designing if you were to click here.
 The work of a web designer is incredibly diverse!

 How do I start the process of designing a website?